Shubhankargupta691/Modifying-nmap-scanner/README.md

      A SYN ACK scan is a type of port scan that is used to determine which ports on a target system are open, closed, or filtered.
      This type of scan is also known as a TCP SYN ACK scan, or simply a SYN scan.
      The SYN ACK scan works by sending a SYN (synchronize) packet to the target system on a specific port.
      If the port is open, the target system will respond with a SYN ACK (synchronize-acknowledge) packet.
-If the port is closed, the target system will respond with a RST (reset) packet.
+     If the port is closed, the target system will respond with a RST q(reset) packet.
      If the port is filtered, the target system will not respond at all.

      By analyzing the responses from the target system, an attacker can determine which ports are open and which are closed or filtered.